VickenMat/War-of-the-Worlds/World War I/Battles/Western Front/Second Battle of Ypres.md

 	- The usual bombardment of artillery fire started the attack, but after it finished, Allied troops were expecting German troops to attack
 	- Instead, Germany fired north of 150 tons of lethal chlorine gas against [[France]] troops at Ypres in [[Belgium]]
 	- The gas wiped out both French divisions but the Germans were unable to take advantage as they were shocked by its devastating effects
+	-
 - Chemical warfare was sparingly used previously, but not effectively or on a large scale
 - A second chemical attack against the [[Canada]] division on April 24 forced them to retreat to the town of Ypres
 - Mustard gas was introduced by the Germans in [[1917]], killing thousands
-- In total, 100,000 tons of chemical weapons were used in the war, injuring 500,000 troops and killing 30,000
+- In total, 125,000 tons of chemical weapons were used in the war, injuring 1,300,000 troops and killing 100,000
+	- Chemical warfare accounted for less than 1% of the total deaths in the war

 - Significance
 	- Ultimately, the battle saw insignificant territorial gains or losses, but the introduction of poison gas would have devastating effects throughout the war